Lockheed Martin F-35 Lightning II: Testing

 The first F-35A, AA-1, conducted its engine run in September 2006 and first flew on 15 December 2006.
-Unlike all subsequent aircraft, AA-1 did not have the weight optimization from SWAT; consequently, it mainly tested subsystems common to subsequent aircraft, such as the propulsion, electrical system, and cockpit displays.
+Unlike subsequent aircraft, AA-1 did not have the weight optimization from SWAT, so it mainly tested subsystems common to subsequent aircraft, such as the propulsion, electrical system, and cockpit displays.
 This aircraft was retired from flight testing in December 2009 and was used for live-fire testing at NAS China Lake.